THE TIBET SERIES, DAY 9, 10, 11 & 12

 FINAL THOUGHTS

-What a great trip and if I’m honest 12 days is a great length for me too.
-Recently my trips have last around 3 weeks and they have me busted but I could do this more often!
+What a great trip, and if I’m honest, 12 days is a great length for me too.
+Recently, my trips have lasted around 3 weeks, and they have me busted, but I could do this more often!

 NEXT UP